 What comes next?

-Last night we celebrated Samhain on Plot 44, the allotment I share with Gemma.
+Last night we celebrated Samhain on Plot 44.
 A place where I garden, and where I share the cycles of nature that I find so calming and necessary to have in my life.
 And no, it has nothing to do with breast cancer, well other than being a place of solace for me.

 30 October 2012, candles in the dark at Plot 44.
 Samhain.